RyanWendling/Music_Analyzer_V2/README.md

 # Music_Analyzer_V2
-second take at creating a music match application

 Hello,

 This application helps a user discover new music by taking your itunes playlist xml files and performing calculations on them with the help of the lastfm API to return similar artists.